JoonDong2/nRF51/noise_detector/README.md

 Then, server executes an operation according to `Command code`, populating the result and back it to client again.

+You can see more details in [this post](http://joondong.tistory.com/46)

 ## Video

-You can see vedio of entire projects including android application in [this link](http://joondong.tistory.com/28?category=651762)
+You can see vedio of entire projects including android application at the bottom of [this link](http://joondong.tistory.com/28?category=651762)

 # Additional component

-This project include battery service and [checking battery levle circuit](http://joondong.tistory.com/41?category=685026).
+This project include battery service and [checking battery level circuit](http://joondong.tistory.com/41?category=685026).

 # Dependancy